trufflehq/truffle-packages/stream-projects/mogul-menu-v2/README.md

 # `mogul-menu` 🍄

-The main menu used in the Truffle.TV browser extension.
+The main menu used in the Truffle browser extension.